yuekaizhang/dynamo/docs/guides/cli_overview.md

 ```

 **Arguments**
-- `SERVICE` - The service to build.
-You use file:Class syntax to specify the service.
+* `SERVICE`: Specify the service to build using file:Class syntax

 **Flags**
-- `--working-dir` - Specify the directory to find the Service instance
+* `--working-dir`: Specify the directory for finding the Service instance
-- `--containerize` - Whether to containerize the Bento after building
+* `--containerize`: Choose whether to create a container from the Bento after building

 **Example**
 ```bash